pluralsight/PSOperations/README.md

 $ gem install cocoapods
 ```

-To integrate PSOperations into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate PSOperations into your Xcode project using CocoaPods, specify it in your `Podfile`.
+If you want all the children ‘sub-specifications’, including Health and Pass Capabilities:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'